Friday, 30 June 2023

 Twice a day there is a ceremonial gun salute.

-From the gardens we descended and by sheer accident found one of the entrances to the Lascaris War Rooms, an underground complex of tunnels and chambers that housed the War Headquarters from where the defence of the island was conducted during WWII; the rooms were later used by NATO.
-It is now open to the public as a museum; we had thought to return but we didn't make it.
+From the gardens we descended and by sheer accident found one of the entrances to the Lascaris War Rooms, an underground complex of tunnels and chambers that housed the War Headquarters from where the defence of the island was conducted during WWII.
+The rooms were later used by NATO.
+It is now open to the public as a museum.
+We had thought to return but we didn't make it.

-On the left are the Laparelli Garden, named after the Italian architect who designed Valletta in 1566.
-It is a public garden located in the ditch below Valletta’s City Gate bastions.
-I guess they could attack any would be intruders from these humorous 'bollards'.
+Opposite the entrance is a delightful secluded garden, the Herbert Ganado Gardens.
+He was a prominent Maltese lawyer, politician and author.
+We walked along part of the fortification and peering down we looked into the Laparelli Garden, named after the Italian architect who designed Valletta in 1566.
+It is a public garden located in the 'ditch' below Valletta’s City Gate bastions.
+I guess they could attack any would-be intruders from these humorous 'bollards'.

 Wednesday, 28 June 2023